mags0ft/spamfilter/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Have you faced problems with the `spamfilter` package due to your requested feature missing before?

-**Describe the solution you'd like**
+**Describe the solution you'd like.**
-A clear and concise description of what you want to happen.
+What do you want to happen, and how could the solution look like in detail?

-**Describe alternatives you've considered**
+**Name, if applicable, any possible workarounds.**
-A clear and concise description of any alternative solutions or features you've considered.
+Have you found ways to achieve what you want using other methods already?
+How accessible are those?

 **Additional context**
 Add any other context or screenshots about the feature request here.